Naorl98/drone_3D/README.md

 The 3D project now includes drone movement, sensor visualization, autonomous navigation, and return home functionality.
 The drone can navigate through a predefined map with obstacles, and the user can switch between different sensor configurations.

+This project builds upon the foundations laid by the [base project in Java](https://github.com/vection/DroneSimulator) that we started from.

 ## Project Structure